elsanussi-s-mneina/arabic_pc_virtual_keyboard_in_html_javascript/README.md

 # Arabic (PC) Virtual Keyboard Layout

+So far only the normal keys are implemented.
+Shift, and caps lock do not work as expected yet.

 ## History:
 This project started on February 6, 2021.
 It starts as a modification of the DVORAK virtual keyboard layout made by the same software developer and available at the following web address: https://github.com/elsanussi-s-mneina/dvorak_virtual_keyboard_in_html_javascript